fefas/blog.fefas.net/jekyll/_posts/2018-01-04-tdd-is-an-ethical-matter.md

 The goal of the talk was to give an introduction to the basics elements that a developer needs to write _test first_ and an overview how the tests should guide the development process.
-However those who were interested on the subject, would still need to go deeper by theirselfs.
+However those who were interested on the subject, would still need to go deeper by theirselves.

 A good summary: no waste, no effort on useless stuff, no "what if this happens?
 Or what if that happens?"... **TDD gives us the opportunity to focus on the